How To Buy Crypto ETFs In Australia

 - NVIDIA

 3iQ CoinShares’ spot price ETFs were released to Australians in the middle of 2022.
-They are referred to as “feeder funds” as they are providing exposure to assets originally listed on the Toronto Stock Exchange.
+They are called “feeder funds” as they provide exposure to assets originally listed on the Toronto Stock Exchange.
 3iQ has invested in long-term holdings of BTC and ETH, although the pricing structure of this security isn’t as direct as other spot ETFs.
 Generally, the BT3Q and ET3Q ETFs struggle with volume and liquidity, which can make them a little harder to buy and sell at market price.

 Can You Buy International Crypto ETFs In Australia?